-- Regatta Name: Mercer Indoor Row for the Cure
+- Regatta Name: Row for the Cure Indoor – Mercer

-- Venue (Body of Water): Ian Graham Athletic Center at The Peddie School
+- Venue (Body of Water): Ian H. Graham ’50 Athletic Center at The Peddie School, 155 Etra Rd, Hightstown

-On Sunday, March 11, 2018, PNRA/Mercer is excited to host the Mercer Indoor Row for the Cure.
+On Saturday, March 5, 2022, PNRA/Mercer is excited to host the sixth annual Mercer Indoor Row for the Cure.

-Registration is now open.
+Registration is now closed.
 For information on available events, or to register for the regatta, please visit Regatta Central.

 Contact: Hilary Gehman

 - Regatta Name: DC Row for the Cure